Tseyang27/Tseyang27/README.md

-- 👋 Hi, I’m @Tseyanggurung
+- 👋 Hi, I’m @Tsering Gurung
 - 👀 I’m interested in learning new things and dancing.
 - 🌱 I’m currently learning how to code :)
 - 💞️ I’m looking to collaborate on new ideas to code better!!